ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: the `BlockAdditional` data is interpreted as ITU T.35 metadata, as defined by [@?ITU-T.35] terminal codes. `BlockAddIDValue` **MUST** be 4.

+HDR10+ dynamic metadata can be stored as ITU T.35 terminal codes as defined in Table 8 of [@?CTA.861-4].

 ### avcE

 Block type identifier: 0x61766345